 “Yes, I can.
-Without question, the most current will was written by my mother,” I answer without hesitation.
-While over the years, the words my mother wrote shrunk, the letters growing closer together, the directive printed in block letters on a piece of gray paper was undoubtedly written by my mother, signed by her, and witnessed by her closest friend in Sioux Falls, Margaret.
+Without question, my mother wrote the will,” I answer without hesitation.
+While over the years, the words my mother wrote shrunk, the letters were growing closer together.
+The directive printed in block letters on a gray paper was undoubtedly written by my mother, signed by her, and witnessed by her friend, Margaret.

-Once you are named executors in this country, your standing will be legally established and may be useful as you proceed in other countries.”
+Once you are named executors in this country, your standing will be legally established and may be helpful as you proceed in other countries.”

 One day after my mother’s funeral and two days before Christmas and my executor’s year has begun.